-If your data file has XYZ data and you would like to create a contour map, or other map type, follow these steps:
+If your data file has XYZ data and you would like to create a contour map or other grid-based map type (like Color Relief or 3D Surface), follow these steps:

-- In the Grid Data dialog, select the X, Y and Z columns from the data file, and choose any gridding options you want (or accept the defaults).
-Click OK.
+- In the Grid Data - Select Data dialog, select the X, Y and Z columns from the data file, and choose your desired gridding method (or accept the defaults).
+Click Finish (or, click Next or Skip to End to adjust other gridding parameters).
 That will create a grid file from your data.
 You can use this grid file to create maps.

 - For example, click Home | New Map | Contour (or whichever map type you want to create), select the grid file and click Open.
 The map is created.